 The espresso brewing on the stove moves with the tunes that play behind you, and you begin to prepare yourself a nice pot of porridge.
 Breakfast can be so easily thrown out, for we are too busy or always running late.

 A garden can’t flourish without soil, so how can one run without fuel?

 The almond milk bubbles and the spiciness of the ginger and cinnamon roll through your kitchen.
 Your house is almost holiday like, which makes you smile.
 Slowly your oats start to thicken.
 The glutenous texture grabs hold of your fat wooden spoon, for he is almost ready.
-You squeeze in the taffy like honey giving the bland oats some sweetness.
+You squeeze in the taffy like maple giving the bland oats some sweetness.
 Switching off the flame you scoop the charming cereal into a bowl and dress it up with some apricot jam, coconut flakes, and lightly chopped nuts.

 Your first bite is sweet, crunchy, and tart.
 It’s nurturing, it’s loving; it’s gratitude.

 When we cook for ourselves, we mother our inner child, we heal personal ailments, and we applaud the work we put into us everyday.
 Cooking for one shouldn’t be depressing or lonely because it provides you with a special relationship that is often overlooked; the relationship you have with yourself.

 A handful of chopped nuts (your choice)

 A handful of shredded coconut